DanNegrea/PyRules/README.md

-# PyRules v0.1
+# PyRules v0.3
 [@sec3ty](https://twitter.com/sec3ty)

 PyRules is a Burp Suite extension that provides a simple way to manipulate requests and responses with Python.
 The state between multiple requests/responses is saved using persistent variables, this way you can create complex rules in a flexible way.

-The extension has three panels:
+In each Tab there are three panels:
 1. Console screen: to display short messages and the logged data.

-2. Variable screen: Here the persistent variables are initialized (optional).
+2. Variable screen: here the persistent variables are defined (optional).

-3. Rules screen: the place were the Python script is defined.
+3. Rules screen: the place contains the Python script.
+This will run with each request/response or on demand by clicking `Run once`

-Once the setup is complete, you only need to enable the extension and it will do it's job.
+Once the setup is complete, you only need to enable the tab and it will do it's job.

 # Installation

-For Manual installation, download PyRules.py and PyUtil.py from this repository.
+For Manual installation, download PyRules.py from this repository.
 From within Burp Suite, select Extender, click Add button, change the Extension type to Python and select PyRules.py.

 ## Requirements for usage
 Jython version 2.7.0 or greater needs to be imported.
 More infos here: